Mary Benedict Cushing: Personal life

 In 1940, she married for the first time to William Vincent Astor (1891–1959), son of Colonel John Jacob Astor IV and Ava Lowle Willing.
 It was Astor's second marriage, his first to Helen Dinsmore Huntington, ended in divorce, also in 1940.
 They were divorced in 1953.

 Later in 1953, she married her second husband, the painter James Whitney Fosburgh (1910–1978).
 Together, they amassed a significant art collection known for its paintings, including works by Paul Cézanne, Winslow Homer, William Nicholson, Pierre-Auguste Renoir, Walter Sickert, and Pavel Tchelitchew.

-Cushing died on November 4, 1978.
+Cushing died on November 4, 1978, just almost 4 months after her youngest sister Babe died.